majianjia/QingStation/doc/anemometer.md

 The final decision is the first one, `40kHz 10mm` waterproof transducer(P/N: EU10AIF40H07T/R).
 The size of it is small, which helps to reduce the overall assembly size.
 It is inexpensive compared to the `200kHz` version (4 times the cost).
-High frequency can bring shorter pulse but thoes `40kHz` already good enough.
+High frequency can bring shorter pulses but those `40kHz` already good enough.
-It has a wide spreading directivity(less than `-3dB @ 30degree`), which means that I dont need to fix it at an angle to the plate as Lau did.
+It has a wide-spreading directivity(less than `-3dB @ 30degree`), which means that I don't need to fix it at an angle to the plate as Lau did.
-Everythings laying down flat simplify the mechanical design and assembly process.
+Everything laying down flat simplifies the mechanical design and assembly process.

 About frequency selection:
 > Ideally, the pulses should as short as possible.